Michaela Hübschle: Political career

 Hübschle was a member of the Constituent Assembly of Namibia and from 1990 to 2000 for the SWAPO deputies of the National Assembly.
 In 1995, Hübschle was appointed Deputy Minister for Prisons and Correctional Services.
 She held this office until 2000.
 During her term, she applied the AIDS prevention program for free condoms for prisoners of conscience.
 This view, however, did not prevail in the government, as it was seen as supporting homosexuality.

 For the parliamentary elections in 2000, Hübschle was not recruited as a candidate after criticizing the abuse of prisoners in the context of the Caprivi conflict the previous year.
 In addition, she had called for the SWAPO leadership to apologize for the abuse of prisoners during the liberation struggle.

-In 2007, Hübschle, in an article co-authored with the SWAPO politician Shapua Kaukungua, threw in the party leadership a defective party-internal democracy and interventions in regional and local elections.
-Subsequently, the break with the SWAPO came.
-In the parliamentary elections in 2009, Hübschle ran for the oppositional Rally for Democracy and Progress (Namibia) (RDP), whose central committee she is a member of.
+In a 2007 article co-authored with the SWAPO politician Shapua Kaukungua, Hübschle accused the party leadership of a defective party-internal democracy and interventions in regional and local elections.
+In the parliamentary elections in 2009, Hübschle broke with SWAPO and ran for the oppositing Rally for Democracy and Progress (Namibia) (RDP), whose central committee she is a member of.
 However, she did not succeed in entering parliament.